antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 ***

 - ## **_Card_**

-It is a component used in the pages of the single itmes (single events, point of interest, itineraries) to show the photos of the gallery section.
-It contains an image that is shown in its full size once clicked
+It is a container with an image inside it.
+**Actual usage on the website:** used in the pages of the single items (single events, point of interest, itineraries) to show the photos of the gallery section.
+Its image is shown in its full size once clicked

 | Note                                                                                                        |
 |-------------------------------------------------------------------------------------------------------------|